MileHacker Logo

 The island experiences varied weather patterns across its regions and seasons.

 Southern Vancouver Island (Victoria, Cowichan Valley): This region has a mild, Mediterranean-like climate.
-Summers bring warm, dry conditions, ideal for outdoor pursuits.
-Winters are mild and wet, with less snow compared to other parts of Canada.
+Summers bring warm, dry conditions, ideal for alfresco adventures.
+During winter it is mild and wet, having less snow when compared to other parts of Canada.
 Victoria often records the least rainfall in British Columbia.

 Temperature Ranges